 Whenever you press your palm against your chest, you can feel your heart beating.
 Those beats are your heart pumping blood into and out of its chambers and to the rest of your body.
 First, the upper two chambers of the heart (atria) contract to receive blood.
 Then, the lower two chambers (ventricles) contract to send blood out to the body.

-In just over 2 million Americans, the electrical system that controls the heart's pumping mechanism doesn't work correctly.
+In slightly more than 2 million Americans, the electrical system that controls the heart's pumping mechanism doesn't work correctly.
 Instead of contracting normally, the two upper chambers of the heart flutter randomly, in an uncoordinated way.
-This leads to an irregular heartbeat (arrhythmia) called atrial fibrillation, or AFib.
+This leads to an irregular heartbeat ( arrhythmia) called atrial fibrillation, or AFib.

 Am I at Risk for Atrial Fibrillation?